 A formal education is not required for a music director, but many stations prefer or require the individual to hold a college degree or have broadcasting school training.
 (Want to attend a music school?
 Check out or resources here).
 If college is what he or she chooses, the most useful courses include communications, music, journalism, and broadcasting.

 To gain additional experience you may choose to work for the radio station of the school you attend.
 Many radio broadcasting vocational and trade schools are located throughout the country, but be sure to check the school's reputation before enrolling.
 You can do this by checking with the Attorney General's office and/or the Department of Consumer Affairs.

 Experience, Skills, and Personality

-It is very common for music directors to begin their careers as disc jockeys, either in college or at regular radio stations.
+It is very common for music directors to begin their careers as Radio DJs, either in college or at regular radio stations.
 Of course music directors should have an interest in music and thoroughly enjoy listening to music; they also have the knack for knowing what is hot and what is not.
 Whoever holds a position as music director must be a very responsible person who has the ability to supervise others.

 Unions and Associations

 Music directors can belong to the National Association of Broadcasters (NAB), and depending on the job situation, they might also be members of the American Federation of Television and Radio Artists (AFTRA).
 It is common for music directors to also belong to the National Association of Broadcast Employees and Technicians (NABET).

 - Try to gain work experience in a college or local radio station.